-The COVID 19 outbreak didn’t magically cure our clients of their anxiety, depression, family conflict, PTSD, substance use issues or a host of other things we were working with them.
+The COVID-19 outbreak didn’t magically cure our clients of their anxiety, depression, family conflict, PTSD, substance use issues, or a host of other things we were working with them.
 In fact, it likely made those things worse.
-As a therapist you know the impact stress can have.
+As a therapist, you know the impact stress can have.
 What’s a recovery addict going to think of?
 And that teen who already doesn’t get along with their parents.
 Are they magically getting along better than ever now that they’re home all day together?
-Your depression patient his now sleeping all day.
+Your depression patient is now sleeping all day.

 Yep, the same concerns they’ve always needed our help with are still there.
 Or worse than ever.

 Secondly, there’s added stress.

 There’s additional stress now.
 I don’t typically think of myself as anxious.
 Maybe a little high performing anxiety that pushes me to be super productive.
 The last few days?
 I’ve noticed waves of anxiety.
 I’m doing all the things – calling friends, turning off the television when needed, upping my meditation game, drinking some calming hot tea, etc. In other words, I have been using some coping skills that (at least so far) are really effective for me.
 However, for many, many, many people this is going to overwhelm them.
 Their typical coping skills aren’t going to cut it anymore.

 That’s where we step in, right?
 We literally have books and books of coping skills.
 When a client says their normal ones aren’t cutting it, we have more to offer.
 Or a different way to use the old skills.